 Lesson: How to Get Great Tape

 When you enroll, you get immediate access to all course materials.

-Each lesson has videos, transcripts, and slide decks that explain key podcasting elements and take you through how to implement the material to create your own show.
+Each lesson has a video, written transcript, and slide deck that explain key podcasting elements and take you through how to implement the material to create your own show.